wkande/notes/docs/APIs/users.md

 In **Notes** a user is synonymous with an email address.
 Nothing more is known about the user.
 Users must authenticate with their email address using the [Email-Code-Token](APIs/overview.md) mechanism.

 <!------------------------------------->

+---

 ## Create a Code

-Collect the user's email address and sents it to the **POST /code** endpoint.
+Collect the user's email address and send it to the **POST /user/code** endpoint.
 A six digit code will be sent to the user's email account.
 The code should then be sent to GET /token to receive a JWT token to use with other endpoints.

 Most email gateways will accept an email address and enter it into a queue to be delivered in the future.
 This does not guarantee delivery.
 This endpoint will return a status=201 once the gateway "accepts" the email address for delivery, though it might fail in the future.